Dr Bertram Logo

 • Smoking: Nicotine may affect healing.
 Discuss with your physician.

-• Follow-up: Scheduled appointments as advised.
+• Follow-up: Attend all scheduled appointments as advised.

 Common Observations